 System 1 thinking

 - Involves the mental processes that read emotions and handle automatic skills.

 - It’s fast, automatic, frequent, emotional, stereotypic and subconscious.

 - Example of System 1 thinking: seeing that an object is at a greater distance than another.

 - Involves the mental processes that take a more methodical approach and use more formal logic.

 - It’s slow, effortful, infrequent, logical calculating, conscious.

-Both types of thinking can inform how an organization’s learning leaders design and engage employees around a professional learning and development experience.
+Both types of thinking can inform how an organisation’s learning leaders design and engage employees around a professional learning and development experience.
 Ultimately, says Kahneman, making good decisions depends on paying attention to where information comes from, understanding how it’s framed, assessing one’s own confidence about it, and then gauging the validity of sources (system 2 thinking).